jucian0/posts/builder-pattern.md

 ## How Builder pattern works?

 > The intent of the Builder design pattern is to separate the construction of a complex object from its representation.
-By doing so, the same construction process can create different representations.[1]
+By doing so, the same construction process can create different representations.

 Builder pattern is a creation pattern that allow us to create complex objects step by step.
 The idea is to have some methods to create parts of that object.